python-tap/tappy/docs/producers.rst

 and support for `nose <https://nose.readthedocs.org/en/latest/>`_.

 * ``TAPTestRunner`` - This subclass of ``unittest.TextTestRunner`` provides all
-  the functionality of ``TextTestRunner`` and generates TAP files.
+  the functionality of ``TextTestRunner`` and generates TAP files or streams.
 * tappy for **nose** - tappy provides a plugin (simply called ``TAP``) for the **nose** testing tool.

-Both producers will create one TAP file for each ``TestCase`` executed by the test suite.
+By default, both producers will create one TAP file for each ``TestCase`` executed by the test suite.
 The files will use the name of the test case class with a ``.tap`` extension.
 For example:

 .. code-block:: python